rbergenl/planty/DEVELOPER.md

 - Change in `src/containters/Root.js` the `<h1>login</h1>` into `<button onClick={this.handleLogin}>Login</button>` and add `import { loginUser } from '../lib/firebase';` and `handleLogin() { loginUser(); }`
 - Run `$ npm install --save-dev babel-plugin-transform-runtime` and add to `.babelrc` the line `"plugins": ["transform-runtime"]` (it is for e.g. async/await functions)

+### Login/Logout Flow (with a sessions alwasy go back to the root; when no session, redirect to /landing)
+=> when user goes to / (so wants to load the app), but has no sessions -> go to /landing => when on landing, login or register and already has sessions; go to / (the app) => when on landing, but has no sessions; be able to do social login, login, or register => when logged in > redirect to "comes from or by default to / (app)" => when user is logged in; and is in the app, and clicks on logout; go to /

 ## State Management (Redux)
 - Run `npm install --save redux react-redux redux-thunk`
 - Add to `src/index.js` and wrap the router with `<Provider store={store}>`: